PrefectHQ/prefect/docs/orchestration/faq/upgrading_1.0.md

 $ prefect agent [agent-type] start --key [api-key] --tenant-id [tenant-id]
 ```

+See "API keys for simple authentication" in the blog post [Prefect 0.15.0: A New Flow Run Experience](https://www.prefect.io/blog/prefect-0-15-0-a-new-flow-run-experience/) for additional details.

 ## Support for environments

 Flow environments, deprecated since Prefect 0.14.0, have been removed completely.
 Use `RunConfig` objects to define where and how a flow run should be executed as described in [Run Configuration](/orchestration/flow_config/run_configs.md).